yuvalstyr/internet-connectivity/README.md

 ### running all test on config file

+- config file will be a JSON file in the src/config directory

 ```
  ❯ conn-check  runConfigFile
     http://www.google.com- latency test failed due to threshold constraint threshold was 10, test latency was 8279ms Vs. previous latency 191ms
     http://www.google.com- latency test failed due to threshold constraint threshold was 100, test latency was 8300ms Vs. previous latency 191ms
     192.12.12.12- Successfully resolved the DNS lookup
 ```

+### logs

+- logs file will be a JSON file in the src/logs directory